BioDivHealth/LF_Nigeria_Reports/README.md

 - `probable`: Number of probable cases
 - `hcw`: Number of healthcare worker cases
 - `deaths`: Number of deaths

-### Historical Data

-In addition to the latest data, timestamped versions are also available with the naming format `lassa_data_YYYYMMDD.csv`.

 ## Dependencies